 Of course, rather little music-making in the world takes place in purpose-built concert halls, and not so much of it even indoors.
-Try Chinese temple fairs, Moroccan ahouach, Andalucian flamenco, or the various ritual sites at a Navajo ceremony… And low-ceilinged dingy basements can host magical events too; venues like the Łódź YMCA and the Wigan Casino may make numinous locations for meaningful performance.
-See also Consecrating the sacred space.
+Try Chinese temple fairs, Moroccan ahouach, Andalucian flamenco, or the various ritual sites at a Navajo ceremony… And dingy low-ceilinged basements can host magical events too; venues like the Łódź YMCA, the Wigan Casino, or a church hall may make numinous locations for meaningful performance.